-The South Coal fish abundance section is located approximately 2.0 km upstream from the gate on Forest Road 317.
+The South Coal fish abundance monitoring section is located approximately 2.0 km upstream from the gate on Forest Road 317.
 With the exception of 1986, field crews have sampled this section annually since 1985.
 Throughout this area the channel is unconfined and stream gradient is less than three percent.
 The substrate is dominated by cobble-sized material.
 The habitat type here is generally riffle/run with low amounts of woody debris.
 This area was clear-cut during the late 1970s and in several locations the channel was artificially straightened with heavy equipment.
 This area is highly unstable and extensive bed load movement occurs during high flows.
 The bull trout spawning area in South Coal Creek is several kilometers in length and is located just upstream from this section.

-Over the past 20 years, estimates of Age I and older bull trout abundance in the South Coal section have ranged from a high of 62 ± 8 during 1985 to a low of 9 ± 2 during 1994 (Figure 6, Appendix C-4).
+Over the past 21 years, estimates of Age I and older bull trout abundance in the South Coal section have ranged from a high of 62 ± 8 during 1985 to a low of 9 ± 2 during 1994 (Figure 6, Appendix C-4).
 No estimates were possible in 1996 and again in 1998 due to the low number of juvenile bull trout captured.
 The values reported for \hat{N} in Appendix C, Table 4 during these years are the total numbers of juvenile bull trout captured during the first electrofishing pass.
-During the years when estimates could be calculated, the average estimated abundance is 31.6 Age I and older bull trout.
-Juvenile bull trout density during this period of record has ranged from 5.91 to 0.16 Age I and older bull trout per 100 m2 of stream surface area (Figure 6).
-During the 17 years when estimates could be calculated, juvenile bull trout density in the South Coal Creek section has averaged 2.88 per 100 m2.
-Densities reported in Appendix C for 1996 and 1998 are expansions from the numbers captured during the first pass electrofishing and are underestimates of actual densities.
+During the years when estimates could be calculated, the average estimated abundance is 30.9 Age I and older bull trout and 29 fish when 1996 and 1998 are included.
+Juvenile bull trout density during this period of record has ranged from 5.91 to 0.16 Age I and older bull trout per 100 m2 of stream surface area